 Despite its benefits, implementing a comprehensive threat intelligence strategy can present several challenges.
 One of the main challenges is the sheer volume of threat data that must be analyzed and contextualized, which can be overwhelming for incident response teams.
 Additionally, there may be gaps in the coverage provided by different sources of threat intelligence, which can leave organizations vulnerable to attacks.
 Finally, there may be legal and regulatory hurdles that must be overcome before sharing threat intelligence with external partners.

-See also How to practice disaster recovery simulations for Veeam Certified Engineer certification exam
+See also How to review security policies for CompTIA CySA+ certification exam

 Another challenge that organizations may face while implementing threat intelligence in incident response management is the lack of skilled personnel.
 The process of analyzing and interpreting threat intelligence requires specialized skills and knowledge, which may not be readily available within the organization.
 This can lead to delays in incident response and increase the risk of successful attacks.
 To overcome this challenge, organizations may need to invest in training and development programs to build the necessary skills within their teams or consider outsourcing to third-party providers with the required expertise.